Definitions of Japanese war crimes: International definitions

-It was widely agreed that acts committed by Japan against people subject to its sovereignty in the context of civil wars (such as the 1930 Musha Incident) and interstate conflicts between 1895 and 1945 were not war crimes, because international humanitarian law didn't have any rules in place for the former during these years and only stipulates the protection of enemy and neutral nationals in the latter.
+It was widely agreed that acts committed by Japan against people subject to its sovereignty in the context of civil wars (such as the 1930 Musha Incident) and interstate conflicts between 1895 and 1945 were not war crimes, because international humanitarian law did not have any rules in place for the former during these years and only stipulates the protection of enemy and neutral nationals in the latter.
 The issue of Japan's de facto or de jure sovereignty over places such as Ryukyu (1879–1945) (Note: e.g., Ryukyuan civilians were massacred or massively forced to kill themselves or each other by the Japanese military during the Battle of Okinawa.), Taiwan (1895–1945), and Korea (1910–1945) prior to 1945, is a matter of controversy.
 Japanese control was accepted and recognized internationally and was justified by instruments such as the Treaty of Shimonoseki (1895, which included China's cession of Taiwan) and the Japan–Korea Annexation Treaty (1910).
 The legality of the Japan–Korea Annexation Treaty, in particular, is in question because it was not signed by the Korean head of state; it was signed by government ministers.
 The native populations were not consulted on the changes in sovereignty and there was ongoing resistance to Japanese rule; under current international law, the subjects can considered to be under belligerent military occupation in which the rules applicable to interstate conflicts apply (see Korea under Japanese rule and Taiwan under Japanese rule for further details).